|DPO = Number of Days x

 Accounting software like QuickBooks Online can quickly generate the reports you need to calculate DPO.
 If you’re still using Microsoft Word or Excel for your bookkeeping, we recommend you upgrade to QuickBooks.
 Sign up today and qualify for up to 50% off on a paid subscription.

-What Days Payable Outstanding Is
+Understanding Days Payable Outstanding

-How to Calculate Days Payable Outstanding
+Days Payable Outstanding Example

-To calculate days payable outstanding, you need your balance sheet for the end of the current and prior year and a total purchases report.
-You can use these reports to identify inventory purchased and to calculate cost of goods sold and average accounts payable.
-Once you have these numbers, you can plug them into the formula to get your days payable outstanding.
+In manually computing days payable outstanding, you need your balance sheet for the end of the current and prior year and a total purchases report.
+You can use these documents to identify inventory purchased and to calculate COGS and average A/P.

-Cost of goods sold is the cost of merchandise sold during the year.
-First, calculate the goods available for sale during the year by adding purchases to beginning inventory, which is the same as ending inventory from the prior year.
+Step 2.1: Calculate the goods available for sale during the year by adding purchases to beginning inventory, which is the same as ending inventory from the prior year.